calvinmorett/asvab/README.md

+# Advice
+Do your best on the ASVAB, and when taking TAPAS, avoid contradictions.

 # **General ASVAB test-taking tips**

 When taking the ASVAB, being prepared and knowing how to approach the questions can go a long way.
 Use the following test-taking tips to improve your ASVAB score: